njx/brackets-livedev2/README.md

 ### Explanation of the flow

+I've created a [really crappy block diagram](https://raw.githubusercontent.com/wiki/njx/brackets-livedev2/livedev2-block-diagram.png) of how the various bits talk to each other.

 Here's a short summary of what happens when the user clicks on the Live Preview button on an HTML page.

 1. LiveDevelopment creates a LiveHTMLDocument for the page, passing it the protocol handler (LiveDevProtocol).
 LiveHTMLDocument manages communication between the editor and the browser for HTML pages.